-It seems like there are a lot of options for hot workouts these days.
-Hot yoga and hot Pilates are both popular, and with summer in full swing, any outdoor jog can instantly become a hot workout.
-As anyone who’s attended a Bikram session or gone on a long run at noon in July knows, adding heat to a workout can make it feel much more intense.
-Suddenly, even things that were relatively easy for your body before become more difficult.
-If you’ve ever gone hiking in the height of summer, you’ve probably found that just putting one foot in front of the other can become supremely difficult.
+It seems like there are a lot of options for hot workouts these days, from hot yoga to even hot spinning (god help us).
+As anyone who’s attended a Bikram session or gone on a long run at noon in the middle of July knows, adding heat to a workout can make it feel much more intense.
+Suddenly, what was once relatively easy for your body in a cool climate becomes impossible.
+If you’ve ever gone hiking in the height of summer, just putting one foot in front of the other can be supremely difficult.

 Another potential benefit that is sometimes mentioned by proponents of hot workouts is an increase in flexibility.
-People who go to hot yoga classes are sometimes amazed by how much deeper they can sink into their poses, because the added heat makes their muscles that much more pliable.
-However, this is definitely a double-edged sword.
-There are also a lot of people who have injured themselves by overstretching themselves during these classes.
-It actually takes quite a bit of discipline not to overdo it in the heat, and it is far safer to increase your flexibility gradually through stretching.
+Hot yoga aficionados insist that heat allows them to sink deeper into their poses and makes their muscles more pliable.
+This can be a double-edged sword, however, as it’s easier to overdo it and overstretch in the heat.
 If you choose to work out in the heat, make sure that you’re careful and don’t push yourself past your limits.